spletna-postaja/translatable/README.md

 }
 ```

-Optionally you may also define an array of ``$translatable`` attributes, but the package is designed to work without it.
+Optionally you may define an array of ``$translatable`` attributes, but the package is designed to work without it.
 In that case translatable attributes will be automatically determined from the database schema and cached indefinitely.
-If you are using the cache approach don't forget to clear the cache every time the schema changes.
+If you are using the cache approach, don't forget to clear the cache every time the schema changes.

 By default, if the model is not translated into the current locale, fallback translations will be selected instead.
-If no translations are available, null will be returned for all translatable attributes.
+If no translations are available, ``null`` will be returned for all translatable attributes.
 If you wish to change that
 behavior you can either modify the ``translatable.php`` configuration file or adjust the behavior on "per model" basis:

 ```php